-- It provides a sound basis of comparison of two or more group of data.
+- It provides a basis of comparison of two or more groups of data.

 - It is capable of further algebraic treatment.
-So, it is widely used in advance statistical analysis.
+So, it is widely used in advanced statistical analyses.

 - It cannot be computed unless all the items of a series are available.

-- Since arithmetic average is calculated from all the items of a series, it can be unduly affected by extreme values i.e. very small or very large items.
+- Since the arithmetic average is calculated from all the items of a series, it can be unduly affected by the extreme values, i.e., very small or very large ones.

-- Sometimes arithmetic mean gives absurd results.
-For example, if a teacher says that average number of students in a class is 28.75, it sounds illogical.
+- Sometimes, the arithmetic mean gives absurd results.
+For example, if a teacher says that the average number of students in a class is 28.75, it sounds illogical.

-- Arithmetic mean cannot be computed by simply observing the series like median or mode.
+- The arithmetic mean cannot be calculated by simply observing the series like median or mode.

-- Arithmetic Mean cannot be represented or depicted on graph paper.
+- The arithmetic mean cannot be represented or depicted on a graph paper.

-- In case of open ended class frequency distribution, it is not possible to compute arithmetic mean without making assumption about the class size.
+- In case of an open-ended class frequency distribution, it is not possible to compute the arithmetic mean without making an assumption about the class size.

-- It cannot be computed for a qualitative data; like data on intelligence, honesty, smoking habit, etc.
+- It cannot be computed for qualitative data, like data on intelligence, honesty, smoking habits, etc.